lukeasrodgers/frepl/README.md

 about the problem.
 The UX here is not great.
 * When specifying parameter and dimension in a declaration, parameter must currently come first, e.g. `integer, parameter, dimension(:) :: a`.
+* only `do... end do` loops are supported
+* no support for labels; hence, no GOTO and its ilk

 ## Installation